mdnurakmal/project1-angular/README.md

 Used configmap in kubernetes to set application.yaml in spring boot at runtime

-Store Service Account JSON key in Secret manager and mount in deployment config
+Store Service Account JSON key in Secret manager and mount in deployment config Use instance schedule to resize kubernetes cluster in dev environment to 0 to reduce VM usage after office hours.
 # Improvements
 Implement security for spring-boot server instead of using reverse proxy